What documents do you need for a film? The answer to this question will depend on the type of type of film you may be planning.

 Trying to find a film production template online is almost impossible these days.
-There are literally hundreds of thousands of websites online who try to sell you their templates for high prices.
+There are literally hundreds of thousands of websites online that try to sell you their templates for high prices.
 The truth is, you can create your own film production templates for free using Microsoft Word or Apple Pages.

 Film Contracts & Release Forms

-Film contracts and release forms are used in the filmmaking industry to protect producers, directors and their casts.
+Film contracts and release forms are used in the filmmaking industry to protect producers, directors, and their casts.
 Contracts are legally binding documents that detail a filmmaker’s commitment to completing a film.

-They can also include specific details about what will be included in the film, release dates, box office expectations and other elements that may help protect against copyright infringement or plagiarism.
+They can also include specific details about what will be included in the film, release dates, box office expectations, and other elements that may help protect against copyright infringement or plagiarism.

 Some of the most common types of contracts include:

 Option Contract- This contract allows a producer to reserve an idea or story for a set period of time.
 The person who granted the option has no obligation to sell the rights to the work.
 The option contract often grants the right to produce a first version of the screenplay if it is required by law.

 During this stage, there might be multiple options, meaning an agreement is made between two parties for each stage of production including pre-production, production, and post-production.